wilgaboury/jsignal/readme.md

 ### Flow/Reactor/RxJava

-This library provides adapters (via the utility methods `createPublisher` and `createSubscriber`) for using signals as a source or sink for the standard reactive `Publisher/Subscriber` interface.
+This library provides adapters (via the `PublisherAdapter` and `SubscriberAdapter`) for using signals as a source or sink for reactive streams.